 Sarawak has reported just three event cancellations for 2020, with 95

-per cent of events moving ahead as planned going into 2021, according
+events moving ahead as planned going into 2021, according

 to the state's convention bureau, Business Events Sarawak (BESarawak).